Nazeeh21/wave-portal-svelte/README.md

 ```

 ### Initializing and Configuring Ethereum development environment
 To compile and deploy our Smart Contract, let's initialize a new Ethereum development environment with **Hardhat** by running the code below.
+Before running the script, make sure we are in the `wave-portal-starter-boilerplate` folder.
 ```shell
 npx hardhat
 ```